jsspen/the-pumpkin-room/README.md

 ### Game Logic: TypeScript

-TypeScript handles the core logic of the game, tracking the player's choices, branching the story, and managing game states (e.g., current location, inventory, or character stats).
+TypeScript handles the core logic of the game, tracking the player's choices, branching the story, and managing game states.
 I chose TypeScript to make the codebase more scalable and easier to debug, especially as the game inevitably grows in complexity.

 ### UI: Angular, Tailwind